RuiAAPeres/Receiver/README.md

 #### Separation between the reader and the writer. ⬆️ ⬇️

-A lot of libs have the reader and the writter bundled within the same entity.
+A lot of libs have the reader and the writer bundled within the same entity.
 For the purposes and use cases of this lib, it makes sense to have these concerns separated.
 It's a bit like a `UITableView` and a `UITableViewDataSource`: one fuels the other, so it might be better for them to split into two different entities.

 #### `sendLastValue` and `onlyNewValues` 🔥 ❄️